 Make Your Lips Look Fuller

-- If your lips are thinner than you'd like, apply lip liner in the usual way, then use the same lip liner to fill out your lips to a quarter of the way to the center from each corner.
+- Apply lip liner in the usual way, then use the same lip liner to fill out your lips to a quarter of the way to the center from each corner.
 Fill in the remaining area with a satin or gloss lipstick one nuance lighter than your lip liner.
 This will make your lips look fuller.
 You may use a matte lipstick in place of lip liner.

 It Doesn't Have to Be Lip Liner